-Key audit matter How our audit addressed the key audit matter Assessment of the existence of impairment indicato assets rs for property rights, evaluation and exploration Refer to note 8 Our approach to addressing the matter involved the following procedures, among others: As at December 31, 2023, the carrying amount of the Company's property rights, evaluation and exploration assets was \$13,661,041.
+Key audit matter

+How our audit addressed the key audit matter

+Assessment of the existence of impairment indicators for property rights, evaluation and exploration assets

+Refer to note 8

+Our approach to addressing the matter involved the following procedures, among others:

+As at December 31, 2024, the carrying amount of the Company's property rights, evaluation and exploration assets was \$12,885,861.

 At each reporting period, management assesses property rights, evaluation and exploration assets to determine whether there are any indicators of impairment.
 If any such indicators exist, the asset's recoverable amount is estimated.
 An impairment loss is recognized if the carrying amount of an asset exceeds its estimated recoverable amount.

-Management assesses property rights, evaluation and exploration assets for impairment based on, at minimum, the presence of any one of the following indicators: (i) the period for which the Company has the right to explore in the specific area has expired during the year or will expire in the near future, and is not expected to be renewed; (ii) substantive expenditure on further exploration for and evaluation of mineral resources in the specific area is neither budgeted nor planned; (iii) the Company has decided to discontinue exploration for and evaluation of mineral resources in the specific area; and/or (iv) for areas of likely development, available data indicates that the carrying amount exceeds the recoverable amount.
-No impairment indicators were identified by management as at December 31, 2023.
+Management assesses property rights, evaluation and exploration assets for impairment based on, at minimum, the presence of any one of the following indicators:

+- the period for which the Company has the right to explore in the specific area has expired during the year or will expire in the near future, and is not expected to be renewed; - (ii) substantive expenditure on further exploration for and evaluation of mineral resources in the specific area is neither budgeted nor planned; - (iii) the Company has decided to discontinue exploration for and evaluation of mineral resources in the specific area; and/or - (iv) for areas of likely development, available data indicates that the carrying amount exceeds the recoverable amount.

+Impairment indicators were identified on the Sail Pond property by management as at December 31, 2024 and an impairment loss of \$10,304,800 was recognized.

 We considered this a key audit matter due to the significance of the property rights, evaluation and exploration assets and the judgments made by management in their assessment of whether there existed impairment indicators related to the property rights, evaluation and exploration assets.
 These factors have resulted in a high degree of subjectivity in performing audit procedures, related to the judgment applied by management.

-Evaluating the judgments made by management in assessing for the presence of impairment indicators, which included the following: Obtained evidence to support (i) the right to explore the area and (ii) claim expiration dates, by reference to government license registries for a sample of claims under the related purchase and property option agreements.
-Read the board of directors' minutes and resolutions and observed evidence supporting the continued and planned exploration expenditures.
-Assessed whether available data indicates the potential for commercially viable mineral resources.
-Based on evidence obtained in other areas of the audit, considered whether other facts and circumstances suggest that the carrying amount may exceed the recoverable amount.
+Evaluating the judgments made by management in determining the impairment indicators, which included the following:

+- Obtained, for a sample of claims by reference to government registries, evidence to support (i) the right to explore the area and (ii) claim expiration dates. - Read the board of directors' minutes and resolutions and obtained evidence supporting the continued and planned exploration expenditures, which included evaluating results of the Company's work programs. - Assessed whether available data indicates the potential for commercially viable mineral resources. - Based on evidence obtained in other areas of the audit, considered whether other facts and circumstances suggest that the carrying amount may exceed the recoverable amount.